-We consider Zagreb to have a moderate likelihood of extraordinary support from the national government, reflecting our assessment of the city's strategic importance to the national economy.
-The system of oversight implemented by the national government requires regular monitoring of cities' indebtedness.
+We consider Zagreb to have a strong likelihood of extraordinary support from the national government, reflecting our assessment of the city's strategic importance to the national economy.
+The system of oversight implemented by the national government requires regular monitoring of cities' financial performance and indebtedness.